briandrum/codes.forchagrin.com/_chapters/chapter-1321-village-of-chagrin-falls-residential-code-for-one-two-and-three-family-dwellings.md

 State of Ohio, for the protection of the health, safety and welfare of the residents of the Village.
-Accordingly, the Village is adopting the Village Code, which shall be substantially identical to the State Code, but which will be enforced under the Village’s police powers granted by Article XVIII, Section 3 of the Ohio Constitution.
+Accordingly, the Village is adopting the Village Code, which shall be substantially identical to the State Code, but which will be enforced under the Village's police powers granted by Article XVIII, Section 3 of the Ohio Constitution.
 Other provisions of the Village Codified Ordinances shall continue in full force and effect, so long as they do not conflict with any general law of the State of Ohio.